KatieSoanes/treasure-chest/README.md

 * When I input Rock, Paper, Scissors Game there was an error as this was running before the main() function with the intro to the game.
 This bug has now been solved as it was an indentation error to do with the control flow of the program.
 Solved.

 ### Remaining Bugs
+* There are no bugs in the game

 ### Deployment